bryanthphan/CS-570-Operating-Systems/mush/README.md

 pipe symbol “|”, the commands are treated as if they were separated by a “;” along with a warning “Pipe not implemented”.

+In order to run the program on your terminal, type the command "make" followed by "mush" in order to compile it.